sst-summer/MiniAMR-DPCPP/README.md

 for some number of timesteps do
     for some number of stages do
         communicate ghost values between blocks
-        for some number of variables
         perform stencil calculation on variables
-        end for
         for some number of variables
             if stage for checksums then
                 perform checksum calculations